 Can You Machine Wash Merino Wool?

-Yes, this wool is able to be washed in a machine in most circumstances, though I defer to the product labeling as to the best steps to wash their clothing.
+Yes, this wool can be washed in a machine in most circumstances, though I defer to the product labeling as to the best steps to wash their clothing.

 General Steps To Wash Merino Wool

 - Flip Inside Out – Turn garments inside out

 - Set To Gentle / Cold – Machine-wash on a gentle cycle in warm or cool water to avoid shrinkage due to hot water.